 I have many friends who swear by hypnosis.
-It worked well for them, but I tried something else.
+It worked well for them, but I tried something slightly different.

-This is a simple tapping technique called Emotional Freedom Technique: you tap your fingers gently around your eyes, lips and neck - there's a specific system and you just follow along.
+This is a simple tapping process called Emotional Freedom Technique: you tap your fingers gently around your eyes, lips and neck – there’s a specific pattern and you just follow along.
 Or, you can go to a professional EFT practitioner.

-I wish I had an exciting story to tell about how, nearly overnight, I was instantly cured by EFT and began flying with a smile forever after.
-That would have made a far better story but reality was different.
+I wish I had an exciting story to tell about how, nearly overnight, I was magically cured by EFT and began flying with joy forever after.
+That would have made a far better story but reality is slightly different.

 I tried it for a few sessions.
 Little by little, the anxiety began to lift.
 I went from extreme fear of flying to scared of planes to “I can do this”.